micheleciciolla/micheleciciolla/README.md

-- 🔭 I’m currently working on my Master Thesis: "Automatic Calibration of Cameras in Industrial Robotics Workstations" @ ICAP GROUP Company, Latina (RM)
+- 🔭 Currently working on my Master Thesis: "Automatic Calibration of Cameras in Industrial Robotics Workstations" @ Star SRL (ICAP GROUP Company), Latina (RM)
 - 📫 How to reach me: Linkedin or Mail